T

 How easy is gluten-free in Porto?

-• 01Utilize the 'Find Me Gluten Free' app, though its coverage in Porto is not as extensive as in other major cities.
-Cross-reference findings with recent reviews.
+• 01Utilize the 'Find Me Gluten Free' app, though its coverage in Porto is not as extensive as in other European cities.
+Cross-reference any findings with recent reviews.

-• 02Learn key Portuguese phrases: 'Sou celíaco/celíaca' (I am celiac), 'Não posso comer glúten' (I cannot eat gluten), 'Há contaminação cruzada?'
-(Is there cross-contamination?), 'Cozinha separada?'
+• 02Learn key Portuguese phrases: 'Sou celíaco/celíaca' (I am celiac), 'Não posso comer glúten' (I cannot eat gluten), 'Há risco de contaminação cruzada?'
+(Is there a risk of cross-contamination?), 'Cozinha separada?'
 (Separate kitchen?).

 Neighbourhood density